 - A "DDoS Attack" is a Denial of Service (DoS) event (including Distributed Denial of Service (DDoS) or Distributed Reflection Amplification Denial of Service (DRDoS) attacks) that includes both an increase of unwanted traffic beyond two (2) times the average traffic of any Fastly Service for the preceding two (2) month period and a simultaneous increase in error responses from origin sites configured for any Fastly service.
 Fastly captures and analyzes suspected or actual DDoS Attack traffic to improve and protect its services.

-- A "Fastly IP Space" is a published API endpoint that allows Subscribers to download an updated list of all Fastly IPs globally and can be used to filter traffic and control communication between Fastly's caches and a Subscriber's origin.
-Fastly provides the Fastly IP Space to Subscribers in order to ensure known communication between the Fastly cache nodes and a Subscriber's origin datacenter.
+- A "Fastly IP Space" is a published API endpoint that allows you to download an updated list of all Fastly IPs globally and can be used to filter traffic and control communication between Fastly's caches and your origin.
+Fastly provides the Fastly IP Space to you in order to ensure known communication between the Fastly cache nodes and your origin's data center.

 As a Subscriber, you:

 - must identify and maintain two points of contact to be used during an attack to communicate status, issues, and coordinate with Fastly to successfully protect services.

 - must use common best practices for DDoS Attack defense including: